1 Bg 15-1972: The Yoga of the Supreme Person

 158

 > place.
-The beginning of knowledge can be established
+But one can begin to be established in

-> by understanding what the Lord explains here.
+> knowledge by understanding what the Lord explains here.

 > Everyone sees the sun, moon, fire and electricity.
 One